chanmix51/Pomm/documentation/documentation.rst

     return $this->findWhere("birthdate > ?", array($date->format('Y-m-d')), 'ORDER BY birthdate DESC LIMIT 10');
   }

 All queries are prepared, this might increase the performance but it certainly increases the security.
 The argument here will automatically be escaped by the database and ovoid SQL-injection attacks.
 If a suffix is passed, it is appended to the query **as is**.
-The suffix is intended to allow developpers to specify sorting a subset parameters to the query.
+The suffix is intended to allow developers to specify sorting a subset parameters to the query.
 As the query is prepared, a multiple query injection type attack is not directly possible but be careful if you pass values sent by the customer.

 Sometimes, you do not know in advance what will be the clause of your query because it depends on other factors.
 You can use the *Where* class to do so and chain logical statements.